bogdan-veliscu/django-book/memory-bank/progress.md

    - Implemented caching for authenticated users where appropriate
    - Added cache invalidation for modified resources
    - Reduced cache time for frequently updated resources
+   - Created a separate async version of the cache key generation function that doesn't check authentication to avoid database access in async context

 ## What's Left to Implement
 1. **Database Indexes**: